-MAX embodies a layered software model (picture to left) — the base MAX platform contains services for collecting data from sensors, perception, fusing sensor data, decision-making, communications, and taking actions via controls.
+MAX offers a layered software model as shown.
+The base MAX layer contains services for data collection from sensors, perception, fusing sensor data, decision-making, communications, and taking actions via controls.
 This is core robotic “sense-plan-act” and just this layer can perform any kind of robotic function.

 The MAX-UGV (Unmanned Guided Vehicle) layer provides path and movement planning services suitable for any kind of ground vehicle or robot.
 This layer includes 2-D path planning and routing services, support for different steering mechanisms such as skid steering or ackerman steering, and obstacle detection and avoidance.

-The MAX-Auto layer provides automotive and transit maneuvers such as intersection handling, parking, traffic light detection and observation, merging on highways, round-abouts, following, and much more.
+The MAX-Auto layer provides higher-level automotive and transit maneuvers such as intersection handling, parking, traffic light detection and evaluation, merging on highways, round-abouts, following, and much more.

-All of this capability is included within MAX as a reference platform that can be used as-is to deliver a robust mobile solution with minimal to no programming required.
+MAX delivers all of these capabilities as a reference autonomous engine that requires only high-level application functions to deliver a robust mobile solution.
 MAX is highly configurable using text-based configuration files that define how sensor data is consumed, how movements are made, how controls are engaged and much, much more.

 MAX supports higher-level programming models and also fast integration of existing code or other product libraries.
 Our platform offers choice, not lock-in to a specific model.

 MAX includes all required functions out of the box, but you can quickly insert your own custom algorithms and logic into MAX.
 This preserves your investments in your current software and allows you to leverage your expertise or investment.
 MAX’s layered architecture and robust APIs give you the flexibility to pick and choose what MAX will do and what parts you want to do yourself.

-Further, MAX is designed to operate either on a single processor or distributed among a range of processors or cores.
-This is configurable to allow you to use a simple solution on a lower-end unit and then scale up to a more complex solution across multiple processors while leveraging code across both solutions.
+Further, MAX is designed to operate either on a single processor or to be distributed among a range of processors or cores.
+Changing the run-time setup allows you to use a simple solution on a lower-end unit and then scale up to a more complex solution across multiple processors while leveraging code across both solutions.